Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile will move file from tmp to sub folder under tmp 8-firstdelete will delete the file  betty from sub directory of tmp 9-firstdirdeletion will delete a directory from tmp 10-back will take you to previous working directory
+7-movethatfile will move file from tmp to sub folder under tmp 8-firstdelete will delete the file  betty from sub directory of tmp 9-firstdirdeletion will delete a directory from tmp 10-back will take you to previous working directory 11-lists will list content working directory, parent of working directory and /boot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~